korti11/invi-me-bot/README.md

 ## Description
 Invi Me is a small little bot that can create Discord invites within Twitch chat and whisper it to the target user.

+## Changelog
+You can see the latest changelog [here](https://github.com/korti11/invi-me-bot/blob/release/CHANGELOG.md)

 ## Usage
 To add the bot to your Twitch channel follow these three small steps.